 These people include your customers, employees, and others who visit your facility or business.

-Understanding how to prevent cold & flu can keep people from getting sick, keep your facility clean and safe, and help you avoid an outbreak that can impact operations and revenue.
+Understanding how to help prevent the spread of cold & flu viruses can keep people from getting sick, keep your facility clean and safe, and help you avoid an outbreak that could impact your business.

 HOW COLD AND FLU GERMS SPREAD

-The influenza virus can live on solid, non-porous surfaces for up to 24 hours, and it can live for up to 15 minutes on porous surfaces like dirty towels or tissues.
-Elderly individuals, children, and people with weakened immune systems are especially vulnerable to these pathogens.
+The influenza virus can live on solid, non-porous surfaces up to 24 hours, and up to 15 minutes on porous surfaces like dirty towels or tissues.
+Elderly individuals, children, and people with weakened immune systems are especially vulnerable to these viruses.
 So much so that if they acquire an infection from either one, it can be life-threatening and dangerous.

-HOW TO PREVENT COLD AND FLU GERMS FROM GETTING PEOPLE SICK
+HOW TO PREVENT COLD AND FLU GERMS FROM SPREADING

-The best way to keep your facility safe from the spread of cold and flu germs is to follow the age-old wisdom that never changes: clean, sanitize, and disinfect.
-Most bacteria and viruses, if not killed, can multiply and travel throughout your facility.
+The best way to keep your facility safe from the spread of cold and flu germs is to clean and disinfect your facility on a regular basis.
+Follow the cleaning protocols defined for your facility.

-To effectively kill germs, like influenza, rhinovirus, or other pathogens that cause sickness, you’ll need to regularly wipe surfaces with an EPA-registered disinfectant.
-Be sure to look for a product that lists kill claims on the label along with times.
+To effectively kill germs like Influenza, rhinovirus, and other pathogens that cause sickness, wipe surfaces with an EPA-registered disinfectant, being sure to leave the surface wet for the contact time specified on the disinfectant label.

-Reviewing this information can ensure that you’re using a quality disinfectant that does what you need it to in a timeframe that works for your facility.
 Not sure how to choose a disinfectant for your business?
-Take a look at our guide, which lists the questions you should ask and factors you should consider before purchasing disinfectant wipes for your facility.
+Take a look at our guide which lists the questions you should ask and factors you should consider before purchasing disinfectant wipes for your facility.

-One of the most challenging aspects of preventing cold and flu viruses is addressing their tendency to survive and spread even when air-bourne.
+One of the most challenging aspects of preventing cold and flu viruses is addressing their tendency to survive and spread when airborne.
 When people sneeze, cough, talk, laugh, or simply breathe, they propel microscopic liquid droplets into the air.

 When someone is carrying cold or flu viruses, those same water droplets can contaminate your entire facility.
 In fact, the flu can travel up to six feet away from an infected person through airborne travel, according to the Center for Disease Control.
 This makes the air quality in your facility very important.

-- Make sure your air filters and ventilators are working properly seasonally.
+- Check and change your air filters and ventilators seasonally.

 - Clean and disinfect your air filtering system regularly, according to the manufacturer’s instructions.